Logo Futurismo

 Unlike São Miguel, Pico has the advantage of being very close to other islands.

 With Faial and São Jorge, they are the ‘triangle islands’ of the central group of the Azorean archipelago.
 It is very easy to visit other islands while on Pico.
 There are boats all year round that can take you there quite frequently.
-The city of Horta on Faial is only 30 minutes away and Velas in São Jorge is 1h20 away.
+The city of Horta on Faial is only 30 minutes away, and Velas in São Jorge is 1 hour and 20 minutes away.

-Those islands have so much beauty; like every single island of the Azores, each has its own culture, traditions, delicious food, and stunning landscapes.
+Those islands are so beautiful; like every island in the Azores, each has its own culture, traditions, delicious food, and stunning landscapes.

-Faial represents so much geological interest worldwide with its impressive Capelinhos volcano or also its green Caldeira.
-And São Jorge is the paradise of hiking and displays unique villages by the ocean with amazing natural pools.
+Faial represents significant geological interest worldwide with its impressive Capelinhos volcano and its green Caldeira.
+And São Jorge is a paradise for hiking, featuring unique villages by the ocean with amazing natural pools.

 A bit further away northwards are the two last islands of the central group: Terceira and Graciosa.